canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/projects/Phishing-Analysis-M365-Credential-Harvesting-Campaign/README.md

 - Set up URL detonation in a local sandboxed VM rather than relying solely on URLScan.io — some evasive pages detect automated analysis and serve benign content
 - Create a structured phishing intake form in TheHive to standardize what gets captured on every case from the start
 - The IOC extraction was done manually at first and the Python script came later.
 In a real SOC environment that should be automated at intake.
 A few lines in an email parsing pipeline would have saved 10 minutes per case and reduced the chance of missing something.
+- If Splunk Query 2 or 3 returned hits, I would escalate immediately because this shows we've moved from phishing delivery to potential compromise.

 **Skills gaps identified and addressed:**
 - Spent more time than expected on DMARC policy interpretation — added reference notes to `/notes/email-authentication.md`